lokeshdangii/Car_DBGenPopAutomator/README.md

 2. **Table Creation:** Each individual script corresponds to a specific table.
 These scripts create the necessary tables, defining primary keys, foreign keys, and attributes for each table.

-3. **Data Population:** The same individual scripts handle data population for each table.
+3. **Data Population:** The same individual scripts handle the data population for each table.
 The Faker library is used to generate random but realistic data for different attributes.

 4. **Foreign Key Constraints:** The scripts ensure that foreign key references are maintained, ensuring data integrity across tables.